Understanding CSV files. What is a CVS file. How to work with CSV files for Machine Learning and Analytics projects.

-Invented or at least encountered as early as 1972 (according to Wikipedia) CSV or Comma Separated Values files format still remains an important part of data integration.
-Because even early software written in Fortran supported them and they are easily human-readable, they remain an all too often go-to way of exporting and importing structured data.
+Invented or encountered as early as 1972 (according to Wikipedia) CSV or Comma Separated Values files, the format remains an integral part of data integration.
+Because even early software written in Fortran supported them and are easily human-readable, they remain an all too often go-to way of exporting and importing structured data.
 Today most PC Operating Systems propose Excel as a default application for opening them, and Excel native files can also be easily exported as CSV files (not to be confused with CVS Pharmacy).
 In doing so, the human factor is introduced in the data processing chain with all the error potential.

 Human vs. Machine

-Automation on the other hand takes care of error-prone repetitive manipulations and calculations and applies the same logic to all data as long as the structure is as expected.
-It needs to be properly orchestrated and tasks can be serialized or parallelized for performance and conditional triggering can help capture complex logic that deals with a wide variety of situations.
-For example, a business unit that doesn’t sell certain product lines, will not be included in the allocation of their fixed costs and those who do sell the product line will be impacted proportionally to their share in overall sales volumes in any given period.
+On the other hand, automation takes care of error-prone repetitive manipulations and calculations and applies the same logic to all data as long as the structure is as expected.
+It needs to be correctly orchestrated, and tasks can be serialized or parallelized for performance.
+Conditional triggering for CSV files can help capture complex logic that deals with various situations.
+For example, a business unit that doesn’t sell specific product lines will not be included in allocating their fixed costs.
+Those who do sell the product line will be impacted proportionally to their share in overall sales volumes in any given period.

 Long live the king, long live CSV files

-So CSV files still have some beautiful days ahead and as long as they are processed within a platform like ForePaaS that offers adequate capabilities, they will still deliver the goods for both visualization and data science goods!
+So CSV files still have some beautiful days ahead.
+As long as they are processed within a platform like ForePaaS that offers adequate capabilities, they will still deliver visualization and data science goods!
 If any of this sounds familiar, don’t hesitate to contact us and share your own experience with CSV files.